 What is CORS?

-Imagine the following situation: you have just developed an amazing application and now you'd like to consume a REST API.
-You test the access to the REST API via curl or Postman, but when you open your browser nothing works.
-You open the browser's developer console and you are presented with Failed to load resource: Origin * is not allowed by Access-Control-Allow-Origin.
-Bummer.
-Sounds familiar?
+Picture this: you’ve built an application and now you want to consume a REST API.
+You test with curl or Postman and everything works.
+Open the browser and nothing.
+The developer console spits out Failed to load resource: Origin * is not allowed by Access-Control-Allow-Origin.
+Sound familiar?

 CORS